 20th Century (page 2)

-On this page we have photographs and images of the people of Saltford during the 20th Century, aerial photographs of Saltford where you can see how Saltford once looked before many of today's houses were built, information about Saltford during the two world wars, and miscellaneous items of interest.
+On this page you can see images of the river that has always been so much of Saltford life together with aerial photographs of Saltford where you can see how Saltford once looked before many of today's houses were built.

 Scroll down the page to see:-